rmaarle/me41035/content/pages/assignments.rst

 ===================================

-The objective of this assignment is to predict the duration for a race against time over a real cycling route between 400 and 1000 meters long for at least one member of your group and two scenarios of your choice.
-A windless, flat, straight route will offer an easier prediction whereas wind, grade, and directional variations will be more challenging.
-The complexity is your choice (unless mother nature makes the choice for you).
+The objective of this assignment is to predict the duration for a race against time for multiple laps in a velodrome for at least one member of your group and two scenarios of your choice.
+If you want to do something different than a race against time, consult with the instructors.
+At least one scenario should be significantly different than simply a time trial of a race bike on the track.
+For example, think about tire type and pressure, aerodynamic changes, drafting, unusual bicycles (cargo, tandem, omafiets, etc.).

 The aims are to:

-- Develop a computational model to estimate the race time for your chosen route based on collected data and work done in the prior assignments.
+- Develop a computational model to estimate the race time in the velodrome based on collected data and work done in the prior assignments.
 - Collect necessary data for the race to make your time prediction using your cycling power balance model.
-- Show the effect of a self-chosen modification of your vehicle/rider or course variation on the final time.
+- Compare the two scenarios and how well you were able to predict both, explaining why.
 - Report on your experiment and result in the light of available information from sports engineering scientific literature.

-In total you will need data from a minimum of 2 trials: with and without a vehicle/rider modification or course variation.
+In total you will need data from a minimum of 2 trials, one data set from each scenario.

 Assessment
 ==========